nf-core/rnafusion/docs/usage.md

 }
 ```

-### `--igenomesIgnore`
+### `--igenomes`

-Do not load `igenomes.config` when running the pipeline.
+Load `igenomes.config` when running the pipeline.
 You may choose this option if you observe clashes between custom parameters and those supplied in `igenomes.config`.

 ## Job resources